 Better support asynchronous communication for teams working across time zones with availability status options meant to help teams communicate off-time.
 You can also use mentions to expedite urgent conversations.

-As opposed to vertical models, lateral communication presents a unique set of challenges for the existing, potentially limited structures to properly implement it.
+As opposed to vertical communication models, lateral communication presents a unique set of challenges for the existing, potentially limited structures to properly implement it.
 As such, it requires all hands on deck to carry out the changes needed to shift towards a more flexible company culture that better supports lateral communication and collaboration.
 Use the steps provided in this article to analyze and improve the state of lateral communication in your organization.